zenustech/zpc/README.md

 ### **Build**

-Before building this framework, please first manually configure these external dependencies, i.e. [**openvdb**](https://github.com/AcademySoftwareFoundation/openvdb).
+Before building this framework, please first manually configure these external dependencies, i.e. [**openvdb**](https://github.com/AcademySoftwareFoundation/openvdb) if ZS_ENABLE_OPENVDB is set to TRUE.
 Then pull all dependencies by

 ```
 git submodule init